-While it’s certainly possible to go wild splurging on Italian wines and delicious food at Michelin-starred restaurants, one of the great things about the country is that its food culture is diverse.
+While it’s certainly possible to go wild splurging on Italian wines and delicious food at Michelin-starred restaurants, one of the great things about the country is its diverse food culture.
 Start at smaller spots to save a buck.

 Transportation within the city per day: $8.50

-Check Priceline.com for affordable car rentals, which can be cheaper than paying for taxi fare and train fare everywhere you go.
+Check Priceline.com for affordable car rentals, which can be cheaper than paying for taxi fares and train fares everywhere you go.

 Transportation between cities per day: $17

 Unless you’re planning an entire trip just in one city, make sure to budget for train rides or other transportation from city to city.
 Make sure to book early!

 Entertainment per day: $8